launchql/launchql/packages/pgpm/README.md

 ### Getting Started

-- `pgpm init` - Initialize a new workspace or module
+- `pgpm init` - Initialize a new module
 - `pgpm init --workspace` - Initialize a new workspace

 ### Database Operations